 THE INSIGHT WISCONSIN WAY...

-Tinker: Those that love working with their hands and building what has never been built.
+Mechanical: Those that love to design, build, and test what has never been built.

 In the real world, engineers work with software developers.
 Software developers work with graphic designers.
 Graphic designers work with marketing specialists.
 In the real world, people work with people that are different from them with different skill sets.
 By simulating this interdisciplinary work environment, members…